saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

 <img src="assets/TRT1.06D.png" alt="Sauce C T L version" width="750"/>

-If your Saucectl version isn’t up to date, you can use `npm` to update it with:
+If your saucectl version isn’t up to date, you can use `npm` to update it with:

 ```
 npm update -g saucectl